Vendors

 • Ippodo Tea – A Kyoto-based company with over 300 years of history

-• Encha – Known for their organic ceremonial grade matcha
+• Encha – Offers organic ceremonial grade matcha

-• Jade Leaf Matcha – Offers accessible pricing for daily drinkers
+• Jade Leaf Matcha – Provides options at accessible price points

 Key difference: The main differences lie in harvest timing, processing methods, and intended use, with ceremonial grades commanding premium prices due to their superior taste and color.